Azure-Samples/cognitive-services-speech-sdk/quickstart/csharp/uwp/translate-speech-to-text/README.md

-# Quickstart: Translate speech in C# for Universal Windows Platform
+# Quickstart: Translate speech from a microphone in C# for Universal Windows Platform

 This sample demonstrates how to translate speech with C# under the Universal Windows Platform using the Speech SDK.
 See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-translate-speech-uwp) on the SDK documentation page which describes how to build this sample from scratch in Visual Studio 2017.